getreu/sanitize-filename-reader-friendly/README.md

 Unlike Node's [sanitize-filename], this library replaces non-file-system-compatible characters with underscore and space.
 Both are trimmed when they appear at the beginning or at the end of a line or when they repeat within.
-Unprintable punctuation marks are replaced by underscores, other unprintable characters by spaces.
+Non-printable punctuation marks are replaced by underscores, other non-printable characters by spaces, except the non-printable space `U+200b` which is filtered out.
 Newlines are replaced by dashes.

 [sanitize-filename]: https://www.npmjs.com/package/sanitize-filename